travis-ci/docs-travis-ci-com/user/chrome.md

 permalink: /user/chrome/
 ---

 The Google Chrome addon allows Travis CI builds to install Google Chrome at run time.

-It requires Trusty or later (Linux), or the Mac.
+To use the addon you need to be running builds on either the [Trusty build environment](/user/trusty-ci-environment/) or the [OSX build environment](/user/osx-ci-environment/).

 ## Selecting a Chrome version

-You can choose the version of Chrome to be installed with either `stable` or `beta`.
+You can install the `stable`  or the `beta` version of Chrome but you can't select a specific numeric version.
-The exact numeric version of Chrome would depend on Google's release schedule.

 ```yaml
 addons: